ARCHIVED - Future-Oriented Statement of Operations for the Canadian Food Inspection Agency (Unaudited)

 As a result, non-respendable revenues are considered to be earned on behalf of Government of Canada and are therefore presented as a reduction of the Agency's revenues.

 Transfer payments are recognized in the year in which the recipient has met the eligibility criteria or fulfilled the terms of a contractual transfer agreement.

 Vacation pay and compensatory leave are expensed as the benefits accrue to employees under their respective terms of employment.

-Services provided without charge by other government departments for accommodation, the employer's contribution to the health and dental insurance plans and legal services are recorded as operating expenses at their estimated cost.
+Services provided without charge by other government departments for accommodation, the employer's contribution to the health and dental insurance plans, legal services and Shared Services Canada expenses are recorded as operating expenses at their estimated cost.